Plugin Store Usage¶

 Although customizing a plugin will prevent you from getting future updates from the store, you’ll have the flexibility to edit the plugin code as desired.

-You can continue learning about plugins by going through this hands-on lesson which uses the Census USA plugin in the Flow.
+You can also find this hands-on lesson, which uses the Census USA plugin in the Flow, directly linked here.